begla/Intrinsic/README.md

 You can find some simple build and setup instructions in `GETTING_STARTED.md`.

-Further details and the (heavily WIP) API documentation are available on the project homepage (see http://www.intrinsic-engine.com and http://www.intrinsic-engine.com/api-doc).
-The Intrinsic repository is hosted on GitHub (see http://www.github.com/begla/Intrinsic).
+Further details and the (heavily WIP) [API documentation](http://www.intrinsic-engine.com/api-doc) are available on the [project homepage](http://www.intrinsic-engine.com).
+The Intrinsic repository is hosted on [GitHub](http://www.github.com/begla/Intrinsic).

 # Screenshots